jbakhos63/etm-framework/README.md

 - Document all simulation results in the `docs` and `trials` directories

 The ETM framework is released under the MIT license.
 Researchers may reproduce and extend the work provided that the underlying timing logic is maintained.

+### 2025 Trial Update
+All eighteen validation trials were rerun with the new single-use velocity logic.
+Results matched previous outputs, confirming ETM motion arises solely from timing returns.